dariober/ASCIIGenome/docs/commandHelp.rst

 :code:`samtools [-f INT=0] [-F INT=4] [-q INT=0] [-v] [track_re = .*] ...`

 Apply samtools filters to alignment tracks captured by the list of track regexes.
-Of interest to stranded RNA-Seq and BS-Seq, the bit flag 4096 is internally specified to selects reads mapping to TOP STRAND.
+Useful for stranded RNA-Seq and BS-Seq: bit flag 4096 is selects reads mapping to TOP STRAND.

 * :code:`-F` Filter out flags with these bits set.
 NB: 4 is always set.

 * :code:`-f` Require alignment to have these bits sets.